samumantha/Aalto_OpenScience/Slides.md

 * also includes historical versions of datasets
 * you can publish own geospatial datasets
 * unrestricted access
+* data visualization possible on paituli website

+~ 11 TB data
 * number of users/ downloads

--> all data also directly available on Puhti
+-> almost all data also directly available on Puhti

 # Paituli access